 Gary Stein, Ph.D., Claire Verschraegen, M.D., Marie Wood, M.D., Kaleem Zaidi, Ph.D.

-Researchers at the Vermont Cancer Center (VCC) at the University of Vermont and Fletcher Allen Health Care are transforming the understanding of cancer biology and treatment of cancer.
+Researchers at the The University of Vermont Cancer Center and Fletcher Allen Health Care are transforming the understanding of cancer biology and treatment of cancer.